felp99/MOBAPP/README.md

 # Android Fragment Demo Project

 This project demonstrates the use of Android Fragments to insert and display information within an application, incorporating a specific fragment for date selection.
 It is structured to provide an example of effective communication between fragments, showcasing best practices in Android development.
+User has also the hability to turn the display without loosing data.

 ## Project Setup